Specialized Types of Cancer Surgery

 Laser surgery uses a focused, high-powered beam of light to destroy cancer cells.
 It's often used to control tumors that are causing certain symptoms because of their size or location.
 Lasers may also be used to activate a cancer-killing chemotherapy agent.

 Lasers tend to be more accurate than scalpels.
 As a result, they are better able to spare healthy tissue and cause less bleeding and scarring.
-However, the results of the surgery may not last as long, often making repeat procedures necessary.
-And the use of lasers requires specialized training and expensive equipment, so this method of surgery may not be readily available at all surgery centers or hospitals.
+However, the results of the surgery may not last as long.
+This often makes repeat procedures necessary.
+And the use of lasers needs specialized training and expensive equipment, so this method of surgery may not be readily available at all surgery centers or hospitals.

 Laser surgery can play a role in the treatment or management of many different types of cancer, including: